bjma/algorithms/dynamic_programming/README.md

 | Easier to implement                   | Involves harder techniques                                        |
 | Only required subproblems are solved  | Every single subproblem is solved                                 |

 ## Strategy
+The general strategy for solving dynamic programming problems uses these following steps:
+* Break up problem of size *n* into a series of <ins>overlapping subproblems</ins> of varying sizes *n' < n*.
+* Solve each subproblem using an **optimal choice**, defined by a <ins>recurrence</ins>
+* Cache immediate solutions to subproblems into a memoization array/hashtable for later use
+* Combine solutions to subproblems using an **optimal substructure** in order to build a solution for the overall problem